-As the most critical site for leaders to express their personal brand, LinkedIn is the place to see and be seen.
+LinkedIn is the #1 most critical site for leaders to express a personal brand message to employers.

 Employers and executive recruiters WILL search for you online!
 By crafting a strategy for how to present yourself and build a leadership presence, you’ll be better positioned for job search results.

-Here’s what you need to know to extract the best out of LinkedIn:
+Here’s what you need to know to maximize your LinkedIn presence:

-1 – Updating Your Profile Doesn’t Automatically Signal a Job Search.
+1) Updating Your Profile Doesn’t Automatically Signal an Executive Job Search.

 Yes, others will see that you’ve made changes… but will your boss confront you about it?